Top Things to Know

 OWB vs IWB: Which Is Better for Daily Carry in 2026?

-• Where OWB wins: Comfort across long days.
-Faster, cleaner draws.
-Easier reholstering.
-Less belt line pressure.
-Higher carry rates among carriers who switched, because the comfort difference makes them less likely to leave the gun at home.
+- Where OWB wins: comfort across long days, faster and cleaner draws, easier reholstering, and less belt line pressure.
+Carriers who switch to OWB tend to report higher carry rates, because the comfort difference makes them less likely to leave the gun at home.

-• Where IWB wins: Maximum concealment under a t-shirt.
-Tighter print profile in still air.
-Better deep-concealment performance in office and dress wear.
+- Where IWB wins: maximum concealment under a t-shirt, a tighter print profile in still air, and better deep-concealment performance in office and dress wear.

 What Actually Determines OWB Concealment Performance?